-Do you want to make your own Borax Crystal Snowflakes?
+Do you want to make your own Borax Crystal Snowflake Ornaments?
 Then try this crafty winter science experiment and make your own crystal Christmas ornaments with your kids.

 Let’s dive right in and find out how it works.